experimental-software/workshop-materials/README.md

 # Workshop Materials

-This repository contains a [Hugo](https://gohugo.io) theme for supporting materials for IT training workshops.
+The goal of the Workshop Materials project is to provide a simplistic tool for the creation of presentations and tutorials which can be used as supporting material workshops of IT topics.

 ## Dependencies